ayush18pop/Surety/README.md

 go run .
 ```

-It'll start polling from the current chain tip, watch for new blocks, and record decoded USDC transfers into a local `surety.db` SQLite file as they're found.
+It starts polling from the current chain tip, watches for new blocks, and records decoded USDC transfers into a local `surety.db` SQLite file as they're found.
 Structured logs print to stdout as it runs (`log/slog`, human-readable by default).

-An HTTP server also comes up on `:8080` alongside it (`GET /health` for now — the data query endpoints are still on [ROADMAP.md](ROADMAP.md)).
+An HTTP server comes up on `:8080` alongside it (`GET /health` for now — data query endpoints are on [ROADMAP.md](ROADMAP.md)).
 If `WEBHOOK_URL` is set, a signed POST fires at that URL every time a transfer reaches final status; leaving it unset disables delivery entirely rather than sending nowhere.

 ## Explicit non-goals

 - **No custody or key management.** This registers addresses, it never generates or holds private keys.
-- **No compliance/sanctions screening implementation.** The pipeline will have a clearly documented hook point for where a screening check would plug in, but wiring up a real provider (Chainalysis, TRM, etc.) is out of scope for this project.
+- **No compliance/sanctions screening implementation.** The pipeline has a documented hook point for where a screening check would plug in, but wiring up a real provider (Chainalysis, TRM, etc.) is out of scope for this project.
 - **No support for volatile or non-stablecoin assets.** See "why stablecoins" above — this is a deliberate, permanent scope boundary, not a temporary limitation.

 ## Contributing